International Relations Graduate Program (M.A)

 Choose Your TrackThe International Relations major offers two tracks: Policy Track and Thesis Track.
 Applicants must declare which track they wish to pursue in the application form, although they can change tracks at the end of their first semester.
 Here are brief descriptions of each track:

 The Thesis Track is for applicants who 1) have a background in international relations or political science; 2) plan to later pursue a Ph.D.; and 3) plan to pursue an academic career in places such as universities and think tanks.
 In addition to course work, submission of a thesis is required.

 The Policy Track is for applicants who may or may not have a background in international relations or political science but are interested in policy issues on topics such as environmental protection, poverty alleviation, refugees, national security, and foreign affairs.
 The Policy Track is designed for students who wish to pursue a career in international organizations, NGOs, foreign service, and global corporations.
 In addition to course work, submission of a policy paper is required.

-Note: Online Interview Those who want to apply for our master's program in International Relations are advised to have an online interview with a faculty member under whose guidance the applicant wishes to write a thesis or policy paper.
-While not mandatory, this informal interview is highly recommended as it allows applicants to meet with their preferred adviser.
+Note: Online Interview: Those who want to apply for our master's program in International Relations are strongly advised to have an online interview with a faculty member under whose guidance the applicant wishes to write a thesis or policy paper.
+This informal interview is highly recommended as it allows applicants to meet with their preferred adviser.
 The faculty member can explain our program/curriculum in further detail, give advice on which track to choose, and answer other questions.
 Applicants should contact their preferred faculty adviser to schedule an online interview before submitting their application.
 Faculty member profiles and e-mail addresses can be found here.